nazirasabyt/nazirasabyt/README.md

 ---

 ### About Me
-I build interactive systems that turn messy information into actionable business decisions.

-My focus is on creating practical BI solutions end-to-end: from collecting and cleaning multi-source data to designing custom dashboards and tracking core business KPIs.
+I am a Data & Business Analyst who enjoys working at the intersection of business intelligence, operations, and market research.
+My focus is on turning complex, messy data into clear dashboards, automated reports, and actionable insights that drive strategic decisions.

+Whether I am tracking product growth, identifying market gaps, or automating operational workflows, I build end-to-end analytics pipelines—from extracting and cleaning the data to designing the interactive tools that stakeholders use to monitor performance.

 What I Work On

-Custom BI Dashboards: Building full-stack interactive analytics tools (Python, Streamlit).
+Business Intelligence (BI) & Dashboards: Building interactive, self-service analytics tools to track KPIs (Python, Streamlit).

-Market & KPI Tracking: Monitoring consumer trends, market saturation, and business performance.
+Market & Product Research: Analyzing search trends and consumer behavior to identify growth opportunities and underserved markets.

+Operations & Automated Reporting: Streamlining workflows by replacing manual data tasks with automated reporting pipelines.

-Data Cleaning & Aggregation: Pulling together multi-source data to create a single source of truth (SQL, pandas).
+Data Cleaning & Transformation: Extracting and structuring multi-source data for accurate analysis (SQL, pandas, DuckDB).

-Automated Reporting: Replacing manual Excel work with automated data workflows.
+Performance Tracking: Monitoring business metrics, operational efficiency, and market saturation.

+Exploratory Data Analysis (EDA): Uncovering the hidden stories, trends, and bottlenecks within raw data.

 ---